I-1-1-11.Documenting the Appointment of a Representative

 The representative must submit a separate form for each instance of representation.
 The representative can mail, fax, or hand-deliver the completed form to an FO.
 This means that a representative must provide a form SSA-1695 each time the representative seeks direct payment, and:

 He or she is appointed to represent a claimant before SSA; or

 A Federal court approves a fee, and the attorney did not submit the form when the claim was pending before SSA.

-SSA-1699, Registration for Appointed Representative Services and Direct Payment
+Form SSA-1699, Registration for Appointed Representative Services and Direct Payment

-This form is required if a representative is seeking direct payment of a fee.
+This form is required if a representative seeks direct payment of a fee.
 It is optional for those representatives who do not seek direct payment.
 SSA uses the form to register representatives and to generate a user identification and password.
 This form is for general registration and is not case specific.

 Representatives submit this form only once by faxing the completed form to OEO at 1-800-772-6270.
 (See POMS GN 03913.001.)
 Subsequently, representatives are responsible for updating any changes in their personal, professional, or business affiliation information online.